As photographers, we often find ourselves faced with endless choices of gadgets and gizmos that could aid in our artwork.

 Today I want to share a few items that you could find useful in your camera bag, closet or drawer.
 These items might not be useful on a regular basis, but when you need it, having them could be a project saver.

-The first product I want to share is the Hero Clip.
-It’s a carabiner unlock any you’ve used before.
+The first product gadget I want to share is the Hero Clip.
+It’s a carabiner unlike any you’ve used before.
 It’s a carabiner with a hook.
 Yes, that simple!

 Having these around the studio have proved handy and having one in my camera bag while with other photographers has also proved useful like when photographers have a tripod with no center column hook for holding their bag.

 Don’t be scared of cleaning your camera’s sensor and always keep your lens glass clean.
 Use professional solutions and never, ever, use canned air.